- Search The Registry

 - Street Team Youth Programs

 - About Us

 - Creating Support

 - My Account

-Since the legal end to American slavery, Blacks in America had been denied the right to vote in a number of different ways.
-Some measures were deceitful, many others were life threatening.
+Since the legal end of American slavery, Blacks in America had been denied the right to vote in several ways.
+Some measures were deceitful; many others were life-threatening.
 This confirmation ensured the Abolition of the Poll Tax Qualification in Federal Elections.

-Section 2: The Congress shall have power to enforce this article by appropriate legislation.
-Ratification of the Twenty-fourth Amendment marked the culmination of an endeavor begun in Congress in 1939 to effect elimination of the poll tax as a qualification for voting in federal elections.
+Section 2: Congress shall have the power to enforce this article by appropriate legislation.
+Ratification of the Twenty-fourth Amendment marked the culmination of an endeavor begun in Congress in 1939 to effect the elimination of the poll tax as a qualification for voting in federal elections.

-Property qualifications extend back to colonial days, but the poll tax itself as a qualification was instituted in eleven States of the South following the end of Reconstruction, although at the time of the ratification of this Amendment only five States still retained it.
+Property qualifications extend back to colonial days, but the poll tax itself as a qualification was instituted in eleven States of the South following the end of Reconstruction.
+However, at the time of the ratification of this Amendment, only five States still retained it.

 Congress viewed the qualification as ''an obstacle to the proper exercise of a citizen's franchise'' and expected its removal to ''provide a more direct approach to participation by more of the people in their government.''